 - It is easier to call a piece Loetz than it is to do the research necessary to attribute it to the correct manufacturer.
 This research may make it sell for less, but it does not diminish the beauty of the glass.
 Additionally, as correct attributions are made, the values of corresponding glass will rise as the quality of the companies work is recognized and appreciated by collectors.

 That being said, this is an area of glass research that has made great strides since the lowering of the iron curtain in the 1990's.
 Many of the early companies in the region did not keep accurate records of production, and of those that did, many of the records have been lost in part or as a whole.
-Many companies, such as Loetz and Kralik, were shut down permanently around the time of WWII.
-There are also many lesser known companies such as Harrach, Ruckle, and Hosch to name a few, that produced beautiful glass at the same time.
+There are also many lesser known companies such as Welz & Ruckl, and to name a couple, that produced beautiful glass at the same time.

 Some of the regions better known companies such as Moser have amazingly complete records, and by simply sending them an image via email with a polite request, they will confirm whether they produced the item or not.
 Other companies such as Harrach, one of the oldest glass companies in the world, have archives that are nearly complete records, but they have not been organized or made available to the public.